beltradini/espressia/README.md

 - **Precision Validation**: Ensures every input aligns with the science of espresso perfection.
 - **Metrics Eternity**: Stores extraction data in a robust format for reflection and growth.
 - **RESTful Elegance**: Offers intuitive endpoints to initiate extractions and explore past brilliance.
+- **Database Integration**: Metrics are now stored in a high-performance database for seamless retrieval.
+- **Recipe Gallery**: Explore and share a curated collection of espresso recipes.
+- **Enhanced Logging**: Comprehensive error handling and detailed logs for debugging and insights.

 ## Installation
 To embark on the Espressia journey, follow these steps: